Allov/knockout-dialoger/README.md

 ### Closing and returning data from a dialog

-Upon displaying a dialog, it will present itself as a fullscreen and blocking interface.
+Upon displaying a dialog, it will present itself in fullscreen and blocking interface.
 The close button and any data to be transfered to the caller have to be handled by the callee.

 #### Returing data